joshuamkite/advent-of-code/2022/day-22/README.md

 Which gave a correct result for Part 1

 For Part 2 I could barely understand the explanations, still less attempt a solution.
-I wound up taking this wholesale from https://coeleveld.com/2022-advent-of-code-python/ It is not my own work!
+I am clearly [not alone in finding this challenge tricky](https://www.reddit.com/r/adventofcode/comments/zsct8w/2022_day_22_solutions/) I wound up taking this wholesale from https://coeleveld.com/2022-advent-of-code-python/ **It is not my own work!**